sabertazimi/awesome-notes/notes/web/network/networkBasicNotes.md

 Application layer protocol defines:

-- types of messages exchanged.
+- Types of messages exchanged.
-- syntax of various message types(fields definition).
+- Syntax of various message types(fields definition).
-- semantics of fields.
+- Semantics of fields.
-- rules for when/how to send/respond to messages.
+- Rules for when/how to send/respond to messages.

 ### Hypertext Transfer Protocol